 The physical practise of Yoga is very useful for building a strong, healthy and flexible body and serves also to support our body’s functioning and posture.
 However to simply stop at the physical practise is to miss the greater wisdom of Yoga.

-I also teach private classes in your home, or at your workplace for small groups, or individually.
+I teach private classes in your home, or at your workplace for small groups, or individually.